mateuszkojro/programing-language/README.md

 ### Defining and calling functions

+Functions can be defined using `fn` keyword:

 ```python
 => fn two () {2}
 Null
 ```

+and called using `()` after function name:

 ```python
 => two ()
 2
 ```

+Functions can have arguments separated by whitespace

 ```python
 => fn add (a b) {mat x = a+b x}
 Null
 ```

+then while calling arguments need to be added that will be passed to function

 ```python
 => add(2 12)